SDI LEARNING PROCESS AND SUBSTANTIVE INTERACTION

 Sonoran Desert Institute understands that its students are mature, responsible, and independent.
 Moreover, the Institute knows that its students are driven to learn in order to impact the workplace by applying their acquired knowledge.
 The learning process must therefore be flexible by allowing students to complete coursework while meeting the demands of work, family, and other commitments.
 It is with this understanding that SDI provides all of its coursework through distance-delivered learning practices.

-Upon enrollment, an entry point is determined and a schedule for the program is established for each 16-week semester.
+Upon enrollment, an entry point is determined and a schedule for the program is established for each 16 or 20 week semester.
 Students will typically have a one-week break between each semester.
 Within the semester, courses are scheduled in a modular basis.

 Students in credit-bearing courses/programs will be removed from any new course if there is no demonstrated academic participation in the first 7 days.
 Once academic participation is established within the first 7 days of the course, a student is subject to withdrawal if there is no academic participation (attendance) for 14 consecutive days.